Amit-raj407/CPAD2023SecBTeam03/README.md

 # CPAD2023SecBTeam03
 CPAD2023SecBTeam03

-# Recipe Recommendation Cooking App
+# Cook It Up: The Recipe Recommendation Cooking App

 ## Introduction

-Welcome to the Recipe Recommendation Cooking App!
+Welcome to the Cook It Up: The Recipe Recommendation App!
 This cross-platform application is designed for users who want to create delicious meals using the ingredients they have on hand.
 The app leverages the power of Large Language Models (LLMs) and image recognition technology to identify edible ingredients from images provided by the user and then recommends detailed recipes based on these ingredients.

 ## Features